 Each team consisted of a dozen men, and the two opposing parties manned either end of a long stout rope, the object in view being to drag their opponents over a line drawn across the centre.”

-- Trying to teach my children to clean up after themselves has been a constant tug of war, but after being grounded multiple times, I think they are finally starting to come around.
+- Trying to teach my children to clean up after themselves has been a constant tug of war.